ilmdev0/ilm_dev/content/My Pins/Savonia University of Applied Sciences.md

 publish: true
 ---

-I took the entrance exams for five different universities in early 2021:
+I took the entrance exams for four different universities in early 2021 and I got 4 admission letter.

 1. Tampere University of Applied Sciences (TAMK)
-2. Jyväskylä University of Applied Sciences
-3. Savonia University of Applied Sciences
+2. Savonia University of Applied Sciences
-4. South-Eastern Finland University of Applied Sciences
+3. South-Eastern Finland University of Applied Sciences
-5. Karelia University of Applied Sciences
+4. Karelia University of Applied Sciences

 I decided to accept [[Savonia University of Applied Sciences]] (Microkatu, Kuopio Campus) for a Bachelor of Engineering in Information Technology, specializing in the Internet of Things (IoT).
 I deferred my enrolment for one year and began my semester in July 2022.